core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 After that, the client can send a new OSCORE request protected with the new Security Context CTX\_NEW.
 When successfully verifying the request using the Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD and can reply with an OSCORE response protected with the new Security Context CTX\_NEW.

 From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.

+Note that the server achieves key confirmation only when receiving a message from the client as protected with the new Security Context CTX\_NEW.
+If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}}.

 ### Server-Initiated Key Update {#ssec-derive-ctx-server-init}